Gates

 --docs-only | Run only docs-related gates (skip format/lint/typecheck/test) |

---full-tests | Run full test suites instead of scoped tests |
+--full-tests | Force the default incremental/full test flow instead of scoped tests.unit execution |

 --full-lint | Run full lint pass instead of scoped lint |